 (E) At the time of application, the applicant shall pay to the board a fee of one thousand dollars, no part of which shall be returned.
 No application shall be considered filed until the board receives the fee.

-(G) Within sixty days after the effective date of this section, the board shall approve acceptable means of demonstrating compliance with sections 4731.091 and 4731.14 of the Revised Code as required by division (C)(1)(d) of this section.
+(H) Within sixty days after September 29, 2013, the board shall approve acceptable means of demonstrating compliance with sections 4731.091 and 4731.14 of the Revised Code as required by division (C)(1)(d) of this section.

 Added by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.